Choosing the best European history books is no easy task.

 During this time, countries such as Hungary, Poland and Czechoslovakia were mere vassals of the Soviet Union, while thriving countries today such as Estonia and Lithuania were subsumed into the union altogether.

 What Iron Curtain does so well is to explain how the Soviets came to dominate Eastern Europe and the methods they employed to ensure they remained the dominant force in the region.
-A book that explains the present situation in Eastern Europe as good as any.
+A book that explains the present situation in Eastern Europe as well as any.

 In Europe: Travels Through the Twentieth Century by Geert Mak